Farama-Foundation/SuperSuit/README.md

 ## Full list of functions:

-`color_reduction(env)` removes color information from game outputs to easier processing with neural networks.
-An argument of `None` does nothing.
-An argument of 'full' does a full greyscaling of the observation.
-Arguments of 'R','G' or'B' just the corresponding R, G or B color channel from observation, as a dramatically more computationally efficient and generally adequate method of greyscaling games.
-This is only available for graphical games with 3D outputs.
+`color_reduction(env, mode='full')` simplifies color information in graphical ((x,y,3) shaped) environments. `mode='full'` fully greyscales of the observation.
+This can be computationally intensive.
+Arguments of 'R','G' or'B' just take the corresponding R, G or B color channel from observation.
+This is much faster and is generally adequate.

 `continuous_actions(env)` discrete action spaces are converted to a 1d Box action space of size *n*.
 This space is treated as a vector of logits, and the softmax distribution of the inputs is sampled to get a discrete value.
 Currently supports both Discrete and MultiDiscrete action spaces.